Sonnet 459

 Perhaps you knew each day my heart has yearned,

-Each clouded evening longing for your sight.
+Each clouded evening, longing for your sight.

 I watch that point above the distant trees

-Where you appear much like a cresting sail,
+Where you appear much like a cresting sail—

 Hope buoyed delight, dear lover’s arms to hail.

-Pale visage now above the velvet dark
+Your visage pale above the velvet dark,

 Ascending slowly on the purple air